binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 * Scanning the code for vulnerabilities, manual and automated code review
 * Maintain a list containing all the libraries that have been approved for use.
 If not on the list, make request and it should go through the same process.
-* Once the libraries are in your product they should become as part of your own code so that they get the same rigour over them as any of your other code written in-house.
+* Once the libraries are in your product they should become as part of your own code so that they get the same rigour over them as any of your other code written in-house
-* There needs to be automated process that runs over the code base to check that nothing that is not on the approved list is included.
+* There needs to be automated process that runs over the code base to check that nothing that is not on the approved list is included
+* Consider automating some of the suggested tooling options below.

 There is an excellent paper by the SANS Institute on [Security Concerns in Using Open Source Software for Enterprise Requirements](http://www.sans.org/reading-room/whitepapers/awareness/security-concerns-open-source-software-enterprise-requirements-1305) that is well worth a read.
 It confirms what the likes of IBM are doing in regards to their consumption of free and open source libraries